Inter-American Center of Tax Administrations: History

-CIAT Foundation
+CIAT foundation

-After a tour made in 1965 to the United States of America by authorities of tax administrations of American countries, called to know and discuss in the field the fundamental problems of tax administration, Sheldon Cohen and Harold Moss, then respectively Commissioner and Director of the Office of International Assistance of the Internal Revenue Service of the United States, had the vision of creating an organization to serve as a permanent forum for the consideration of the problems of tax administrations.
+After a tour made in 1965 to the United States of America by authorities of tax administrations of American countries, to know and discuss the field of tax administration, Sheldon Cohen and Harold Moss, then respectively Commissioner and Director of the Office of International Assistance of the Internal Revenue Service of the United States, had the vision of creating an international organization to serve as a permanent forum for the consideration of the problems of tax administrations.

 For this purpose, a Steering Committee was appointed to structure the foundations of a multilateral agency of tax administrators.
-The Committee was composed of: Sheldon Cohen and Harold Moss (USA), Roberto Hoyo and Alfredo Gutiérrez (Mexico), Jaime Ross and Tomás Aguayo (Chile), Menalco Solís and Targidio Bernal (Panama) and Edison Gnazzo and Emilio Vidal (Uruguay).
 At meetings held in 1965 and 1966, said Committee drafted the Statutes of the organization.

-In May 1967, during the first General Assembly held in Panama, the Statutes of the Inter - American Center of Tax Administrators-CIAT were approved.
+In May 1967, during the first General Assembly held in Panama, the Statutes of the Inter-American Center of Tax Administrators-CIAT were approved.
 In 1997, a change in the name of the Center was approved, becoming the Inter-American Center of Tax Administrations, to emphasize the institutional nature of the organization.
+Panama has remained the country hosting the Ciat's central office.